ucberkeley/bbd-seminar-fall-2017/week2/resources.md

 docker run -it rocker/r-base Rscript -e "library(ggplot2)"
 ```

-`docker run` runs a container based on the image selected - it's like choosing a computer with particular software and then starting it up to use it.
+"docker run" runs a container based on the image selected - it's like choosing a computer with particular software and then starting it up to use it.

  You can run the Docker container either interactively or executing a particular script in the background to carry out your computational job.

+# Docker - creating your own image

 Or if you need to install particular software, you can create a Docker image that you set up so it has the software you need installed on it.
 You can choose whatever Linux variant you are comfortable with and/or it's easy to install the software on.

 You do this by creating a `Dockerfile` (or modifying somebody else's).
-Here's a very basic Dockerfile that would install Python.
+Here's a very basic Dockerfile that would install Python on top of an Ubuntu Linux base image.

 ```
 # source https://github.com/mingfang/docker-geekbench